 Who Offers Pen Tests and Vulnerability Assessments?

 Who doesn’t?
 Nearly every company in any way related to technology will offer this service.
 Why?
 It is inexpensive, a good first step to understanding a company, and the tests are relatively easy to perform.
 It is important to find trusted, experienced vendors who know the purpose and goals of these tests.
-Some parts of the tests are automated, and others require a sufficient degree of skill – so experience and knowledge will be important in selecting a vendor.
+Some parts of the tests are automated, and others require a sufficient degree of skill.
+Experience and knowledge will be important in selecting a vendor.

 Contractual Terms to Consider

-Initially, what is the purpose of performing the tests, are they legally required, are they part of a larger risk assessment and analysis?
+Initially, what is the purpose of performing a penetration test or vulnerability assessment?
+Are the tests legally required, and are they part of a larger risk assessment and analysis?
 What should the end product report look like?

 Confidentiality is a must-have provision.
-The scope of the project should be well-defined and planned so as not to harm business operations or create new vulnerabilities.
+The scope of the project should be very clear with a plan in place, so it does not cause harm to business operations or create new exploitable vulnerabilities.
 Make sure the vendor has the appropriate insurance in place.
 Most importantly, there must be well-defined risk allocation provisions.
 Plan also for what the end of the project will look like and the results and next steps.

 Again, key ingredients of a vendor contract are confidentiality, scope, vendor insurance, risk allocation provisions, and results/next steps.

 The bottom line?
-Know your vendor, get referrals from trusted persons in the space, and make sure the right legal obligations are in place.
+Know your vendor, get referrals from trusted persons in the space, and make sure the proper legal obligations are in place to meet compliance requirements.
 The cybersecurity attorneys at Octillo can help you navigate through penetration testing and vulnerability assessment from drafting the vendor agreement to performing a gap analysis of your current practices and policies and updating them accordingly.

 If you have any questions regarding penetration testing or vulnerability assessments, please contact a member of our team.